tyleragreen/tyleragreen-site/_posts/2016-03-01-windy-city-recap.md

   <img src="http://i0.wp.com/www.tyleragreen.com/blog_files/2016-03-windy-city-recap/17.jpg?resize=507%2C676" alt="We discovered stones and fragments in the base of the Tribune Tower!
 I only took photos of those from the local ballparks (correctly oriented with Wrigley's north of Comiskey's), but other structures such as the Berlin Wall, the Taj Mahal, and even the Pyramids were represented.
 Awesome oasis on Michigan Avenue!" data-recalc-dims="1" />

   <p class="wp-caption-text">
     We discovered stones and fragments in the base of the Tribune Tower!
-I only took photos of those from the local ballparks (correctly oriented with Wrigley&#8217;s north of Comiskey&#8217;s), but other structures such as the Berlin Wall, the Taj Mahal, and even the Pyramids were represented.
+I only took photos of those from the local ballparks (correctly oriented with Wrigley's north of Comiskey&#8217;s), but other structures such as the Berlin Wall, the Taj Mahal, and even the Pyramids were represented.
 Awesome find on Michigan Avenue!
   </p>
 </div>